 Have other symptoms that suggest a problem with the nervous system, such as headaches, difficulty using or understanding language, sluggishness, vision problems, or dizziness

-People who do not have warning signs but are concerned about their memory should call their doctor.
+People who do not have warning signs but are concerned about their memory or have difficulty doing basic daily activities should call their doctor.
 The doctor can determine how quickly they need to be seen based on other symptoms they have and the severity of the symptoms.

 Doctors often talk to the person and the person’s family members separately because family members may not feel free to describe the symptoms candidly with the person listening.

 Doctors ask specific questions about the memory loss:

 What types of things the person forgets (for example, whether the person forgets words or names or gets lost)